BarKuperman/sb-label-adder/README.md

 For Windows users, a graphical user interface (GUI) is provided.
 Command-line execution is also supported for both Windows and Linux environments.

+*(If you want to do this entire process manually, an older unmaintained guide is available [here](https://gist.github.com/BarKuperman/86a16473d2ba321cea42c943ceb78f1b)).*

 ---

 ## 1. Download the Tool